helenmurugan/the-groomers-network/TESTING.md

 ![JS Validator](documentation/js.jpg)

 ### Python
 All Python files were tested using [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/).
-Python code passed in all case with no errors or warnings.
+Python code passed in all cases with no errors or warnings.
 An example is shown below for views.py in the post app.
 ![Python Linter](documentation/python.jpg)

 ---